 Older Persons deserve access to justice

 Often, national laws and/or legal processes, do not serve the needs of older persons who may seek recourse.
 Older persons who have experienced situations of violence, abuse and neglect face multiple barriers in accessing judicial remedies.
-Access to Justice impacts on older person’s abilities to exercise their human rights.
+Access to Justice impacts on older person’s abilitiy to fully exercise their human rights; and extends to the right to health, to live in dignity and to adequate social protection.
 The preservation or restoration of dignity and respect for older persons is crucial in such situations

 Access to justice is a core element of the rule of law, a fundamental right in itself and an essential prerequisite for the protection and promotion of all other human rights.
 Access to justice encompasses the right to a fair trial, including equal access to and equality before the courts, and seeking and obtaining just and timely remedies for rights violations.

 Under the Covenant on Civil and Political Rights, States Parties are required to ensure that any person whose rights or freedoms are violated shall have an effective remedy.
-However, no international human rights instrument has specifically addressed the barriers facing older persons in accessing justice, including physical access, reasonable accommodation, affordability, excessive delays and backlogs in judicial processes, impact of digitalization, cultural norms, gender bias, discrimination, and entrenched ageism in both legal policy and practices.
+However, no international human rights instrument has specifically addressed the barriers facing older persons in accessing justice, including physical access, reasonable accommodation, affordability, excessive delays and backlogs in judicial processes, impact of digitalization, cultural norms, gender bias, discrimination, and entrenched ageism in both l policy and practices.

 The event

-An expert panel will discuss the role of human rights mechanisms in enabling access to justice by older persons who suffered violence, abuse and neglect and ensuring accountability by perpetrators.
+An expert panel will discuss the role of human rights mechanisms in enabling access to justice by older persons who suffered violence, abuse and neglect and ensuring accountability by perpetrators both state and non state actors.

 The panel will be followed by a session of questions and answers with the audience.